mverboom/build/BUILD.md

 `-a`: Don't try and filter out any beta or preview labels in tags.

 Optionally a filter option can be giving which will be used to filter out any other tags that should not be used.
+The filter will not match case.

 The function return the newest tag it can find.

 `B_GITHUBVER <github repository>`